ULHPC/tutorials/advanced/EasyBuild/README.md

     HPL/2.0-goalf-1.1.0-no-OFED

-Then, search for available EasyConfig files with HPL in their name:
+Then, search for available EasyConfig files with HPL in their name.
+The EasyConfig files are named with the `.eb` extension.

     $> eb -S HPL